sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-version-compatibility.rst

 EMR Versions
 -----------

-The below page lists the version of Apache Spark used with various versions of AWS EMR.
+The below page lists the version of Apache Spark used with various versions of AWS EMR:

 `AWS EMR Spark Release History <https://docs.aws.amazon.com/emr/latest/ReleaseGuide/Spark-release-history.html>`_

-It also lists the compatability matrix of Spark version and Delta lake version.
+It also lists the compatability matrix of Spark version and Delta lake version:

 `Spark and Delta Lake Compatibility Matrix <https://docs.delta.io/latest/releases.html>`_

 AWS EMR has a bootstrap script which gets executed when it comes up.
 Fire Insights uses the bootstrap script to install the needed python packages.

-Updates to bootstrap and wheel file
+Updates to Bootstrap and Wheel File
 -------------

 Make the below updates to the example bootstrap script for different versions of EMR.